SoftwareAG/cumulocity-examples/linux-agent/README.md

 * piface-support: A simple Piface integration.
 * tinkerforge-support: Support for Tinkerforge bricks.

+For running the agent,
+* Edit lx-agent/cumulocity.properties and copy it to /etc.
-For running the agent, just include the required jars into the classpath and run c8y.lx.agent.Agent.
-Maven can help you with that, for example
+* Include the required jars into the classpath and run c8y.lx.agent.Agent.

+Maven can help you with collecting the required jars, for example through

 	mvn clean install
 	cd assembly